About Michael Bornstein

-Michael is one of the youngest survivors of the Auschwitz death camp.
+Michael Bornstein is one of the youngest survivors of the Auschwitz death camp.
 At the age of four, he managed to stay hidden and evade murder in the most notorious death camp in world history.
-Photos of Michael being liberated by Soviet soldiers at the camp have been spotted on museum walls, book covers and film clips around the world and yet he waited more than seventy years to step forward and share his story.
+Photos of Michael being liberated by Soviet soldiers at the camp have been spotted on museum walls, book covers, and film clips around the world, but he waited more than seventy years to step forward and share his story.

 He wrote Survivors Club alongside his third of four children, Debbie, who is a broadcast news journalist and a writer.
 Along the way, he and his family were stunned to uncover shocking new details about his survival that included a bribery scheme, untold acts of kindness by a German leader, and one perfectly-timed brush with illness.

 Debbie currently lives in New Jersey and is a media coach.
-She also freelances part-time at Rockefeller Plaza, helping produce political news shows and juggling her unofficial role as “operations manager” for her children, Jack, Katie and Ellie.
+She also freelances part-time at Rockefeller Plaza, helping produce political news shows and juggling her unofficial role as “operations manager” for her children.
 Once an education major at Washington University in St. Louis, Debbie now spends time in schools again, speaking regularly with her father about the Holocaust.
 They remind listeners to always look forward, but never forget.Download Bio

 Survivors ClubThe True Story of a Very Young Prisoner of Auschwitz